Na Dae-yong: Joseon Wangjo Sillok

 Na Dae-yong appears to a total of 27 times in the Joseon Wangjo Sillok: 3 times in the Seonjo Sillok and 24 times in the Gwanghae-gun Ilgi.
 In Seonjo Sillok, Seonjo is asked for Na Dae-yong's removal for 2 times.
 Only one record about Na Dae-yong in the Seonjo Sillok is related to ship architecture, and it is the only one found in the entire Joseon Wangjo Sillok.

-After that, Gwanghae-gun Ilgi shows that the Saheon-bu (사헌부;司憲府; Office of the Inspector General) and the Sagan-won (사간원;司諫院; Office of the censor general) had repeatedly asked for Na Dae-Yong’s removal from his position as governor of Gonyang (1608) and magistrate of Namhae district (1610).
-These offices are organizations responsible for licensing officials, impeachment and legal inquiries and had a duty of criticizing and giving some feedback about the king’s orders.
+After that, Gwanghae-gun Ilgi shows that the Saheon-bu (사헌부; 司憲府; Office of the Inspector General) and the Sagan-won (사간원; 司諫院; Office of the censor general) had repeatedly asked for Na Dae-Yong's removal from his position as governor of Gonyang (1608) and magistrate of Namhae district (1610).
+These offices are organizations responsible for licensing officials, impeachment and legal inquiries and had a duty of criticizing and giving some feedback about the king's orders.
 In these documents Na Dae-yong is depicted as a greedy, silly alcoholic who exploited local people with his power.

 Ichungmugong Jeonseo

-Ichungmugong Jeonseo (이충무공전서; 忠武公李舜臣全書; Admiral Yi's Testament) is a complete collection of Yi Sun-sin’s (이순신; 李舜臣; April 28, 1545 – December 16, 1598) posthumous works.
-It was published in the year 1795, and it contains famous documents like Nanjung ilgi (난중일기; 亂中日記).
+Ichungmugong Jeonseo (이충무공전서; 忠武公李舜臣全書; Admiral Yi's Testament) is a complete collection of Yi Sun-sin's posthumous works.
+It was published in the year 1795, and it contains famous documents like Nanjung ilgi.